Mbed-TLS/mbedtls/README.md

 Mbed TLS includes a reference implementation of the PSA Cryptography API.
 However, it does not aim to implement the whole specification; in particular it does not implement all the algorithms.

 The X.509 and TLS code can use PSA cryptography for most operations.
-To enable this support, activate the compilation option `MBEDTLS_USE_PSA_CRYPTO` in `mbedtls_config.h`.
-Note that TLS 1.3 uses PSA cryptography for most operations regardless of this option.
 See `docs/use-psa-crypto.md` for details.

 ### PSA drivers